 Land appreciation tax ("LAT") has been provided in accordance with the requirements set forth in the relevant PRC laws and regulations.
 LAT has been provided at ranges of progressive rates of the appreciation values, with certain allowable deductions.
-During the year, the overprovision of LAT in relation to the sales of certain properties in the prior year amounting to HK\$77,173,000 (2017: Nil) was reversed, following tax clearance with the local tax authorities to change the LAT at deemed basis.
+During 2018, the over-provision of LAT in relation to the sales of certain properties in the prior year amounting to HK\$77,173,000 was reversed, following tax clearance with the local tax authorities to charge the LAT at deemed basis.
+There was no such over-provision of LAT during the year.